emberjs/website/source/blog/2018-12-14-the-ember-times-issue-77.md

 ## [EmberConf Schedule Announced 📣](https://emberconf.com/schedule.html)

 Save the date for **March 18-20** in Portland!
-The EmberConf lineup has been [announced](https://emberconf.com/schedule.html) and we're super excited for three days of learning and sharing.
+The EmberConf lineup has been [announced](https://emberconf.com/schedule.html)!
+We're excited for three days of learning and sharing such as "Modern Ember with Octane", to "Developing an Ember Test Strategy", to "Dealing with Data in 2019".
 Congratulations to all the speakers!

 ---